RazeLighter777/carve/README.md

 ## ⚠️ Requirements
 Works only on linux and WSL.
 You need docker or any OCI container platform.
 Cilium in native-routing mode is the only tested CNI.

+Cilium tunnel mode does NOT work due to a bug in how they handle nested VXLANS.

+**The K8S Helm chart is highly recommended over the docker compose for production.
+The helm chart will automatically create the containers based on the competition.yaml and be easier to manage.**
 ### For testing / non-production:
 - 16gb RAM (so you can run a couple VMs without them running out of RAM)
 - 4 cores (more the better rust takes really long to compile)
 ### For running an actual game (if you don't want your players to be frustrated at your slow, laggy CTF):
-At least a three node (docker, or kubernetes) setup EACH with:
+At least a three node K8S setup EACH with:
 - RAM = 1GB * teams * players per team
 -  .5 cores * teams * players per team.